autenticami/.github/profile/README.md

-`Autenticami` a Multi-Account and Multi-Tenant Authorization Provider.
+`Autenticami` a Multi-Account and Multi-Tenant Authorization Provider that implements the authorization layer, enabling the segregation of the application's authorization logic from the core application code.

 As an `Autenticami administrator` you can create multiple accounts and create multiple projects within each account.